jr419/BRIDGE/docs/theory.md

 $$S^{(\ell)}_{i,p,q,r} \leq \sum_{s,t=0}^{\ell} \binom{\ell}{s}\binom{\ell}{t} \alpha_1^{2\ell-s-t}(\alpha_2\beta)^{s+t} h^{s,t}_i(\hat{A})$$

-where $h^{s,t}_i(\hat{A})$ is the local $(s,t)$-order homophily at node $i$.
+where $h^{s,t}_i(\hat{A})$ is the local $(s,t)$-order class-bottlenecking score at node $i$.
 This bound reveals that higher-order homophily fundamentally limits the ability of MPNNs to leverage class-specific signals.

-## Homophilic Bottlenecks
+## Class-Bottlenecks

 ### Definition

-Homophilic bottlenecks are nodes with low local homophily, which restrict the flow of class-specific information through the network.
-Unlike general bottlenecks, which impede all information flow, homophilic bottlenecks specifically impact nodes from the same class.
+Class-bottlenecks are nodes with low class-bottlenecking score, which restrict the flow of class-specific information through the network.
+Unlike general bottlenecks, which impede all information flow, class-bottlenecks specifically impact nodes from the same class.

 ### Underreaching and Oversquashing

-We decompose the effects of homophilic bottlenecks into two distinct phenomena:
+We decompose the effects of class-bottlenecks into two distinct phenomena:

 1. **Underreaching**: The failure of information to propagate between distant nodes of the same class
 2. **Oversquashing**: The interference and compression of information from multiple source nodes as it converges at a target node